International Foundation Programme for Social Sciences and Humanities

-There are three terms in the programme.
+There are two semesters in the programme.
 You will have regular coursework assignments throughout each term, and some of these will contribute towards your final grade.
-In addition, you will have three sets of examinations, one set at the end of each term.
+In addition, you will have two sets of examinations, one set at the end of each semester.

-We use a variety of types of assessments, to give you experience of different ways of being examined - essays, multiple choice tests, short paragraphs, interviews, presentations and so on.
+We use a variety of types of assessment, to give you experience of different ways of being examined - essays, multiple choice tests, short paragraphs, interviews, presentations and so on.

 You need to complete high school in your own country and graduate with good grades.
 Because we accept students from a wide range of countries, we look at each application on an individual basis (as school systems vary greatly from country to country).